eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 [device related resources]({{< relref "/api/management#devices" >}}).

 {{% notice info %}}
-The JDBC based registry implementation does not support the following features:
+The JDBC based registry implementation currently has the following limitations:

 * Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
 The *filterJson* query parameter currently only allows one filter expression per request, the *sortJson* query parameter is (currently) being ignored.
-  The result set will always be sorted by the device Id in ascending order.
+  The result set will always be sorted by the device ID in ascending order.

-The Mongo DB based registry implementation does not support the following features:

-* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
-The *isGateway* query parameter is (currently) being ignored.
 {{% /notice %}}

 ### Managing Credentials